BenPaez/KittenSocks/README.md

 KittenSocks
 ===========

-Place to keep our crap
+Place to keep our crap for this week's OSU 2013 Hackathon and beyond!